ehrpg/qstar/docs/character.md

 monsters or even robots, etc. fall under this category and are created using the following rules.

+A character is defined by:

+* A race,
+* primary stats,
+* secondary stats,
+* experience, and
+* pools.

 ## Primary Stats

 !!! tip "Tracking stats"